campbellmarianna/BEW-2.5-Strongly-Typed-Ecosystems/notes/class2.md

 Homework
 - run the main function of the couple
-- with a new language explore the
+- with a new language explore the package manager

+Why do we call one file a package when the term package is used to define a directory